apache/maven-site/content/markdown/run.md

     mvn [options] [<goal(s)>] [<phase(s)>]

-All available options are documented in the built in help that you can access with
+All available options are documented in the built-in help that you can access with

     mvn -h